 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual leave balances.
-The liability has been calculated using the vesting method, in which leave amounts for both employees who currently are eligible to receive termination payments and other employees who are expected to become eligible in the future to receive such payments upon termination are included.
-Compensated absences are accrued when incurred in the government-wide and fiduciary fund financial statements.
+The liability has been calculated using the vesting method, in which leave amounts for both employees who currently are eligible to receive termination payments and other employees who are expected to become eligible in the future to receive such payments upon termination are Compensated absences are accrued when incurred in included. the government-wide financial statements.
 A liability for these amounts is reported in the governmental funds only if they have matured, for example, as a result of employee resignations and retirements.
 The government-wide statement of net position reports both current and noncurrent portions of compensated absences.
 The current portion consists of an amount based upon what the employee can accrue within one year, or the balance, whatever is smaller.
 The noncurrent portion consists of the remaining amount of vacation leave.
+Compensated absences are liquidated by each fund that has personal services.